pratiksrivastava25/documentation/docs/FileSafe/Account Set Up & Management.md

 3. If the details match, you’ll see a confirmation message: **‘Password reset successful’**.
 An email containing the next steps will be sent to you.
 If it’s not in your inbox, check your spam or junk folder.

 ---

+## 🍪 Step 4: Cookie Acceptance

+After successful login, a popup will appear asking you to accept cookies.

+1. If you click **‘Accept’**, you will be redirected to your **Dashboard**.
+2. If you decline, you will be logged out automatically for security reasons.

+---

 ## ✨ Enjoy Your Platform Experience!